Talking with Someone with Memory Issues

 You may find it helpful to speak with your loved one’s doctor for recommendations on how best to communicate with the person you care so much about.
-We have put together some helpful tips about talking with someone with dementia or Alzheimer’s from folks who have been there.
-We hope you find the suggestions useful.
+We’ve collected some tips about talking with someone with dementia or Alzheimer’s with input from people who have been there.
+We hope you find them useful.

-Avoid current events.
-Always keep in mind that the person is probably more comfortable talking about the past than the present.
-People with memory problems may be able to remember what happened 50 years ago with remarkable clarity but have no idea about what is going on today.
-Understand that it may be impossible for your loved one to discuss issues related to “here and now.”
+- Avoid current events.
+Always keep in mind that your loved one is probably more comfortable talking about the past than the present.
+People with memory problems may be able to remember what happened 50 years ago with remarkable clarity but might have no idea about what is going on today.
+Understand that it could be difficult or even impossible for your loved one to discuss issues related to “here and now.”